-The Investment Manager has not entered into soft commission arrangements with brokers in respect of which certain goods and services used to support investment decision making were received for the period ended 31 December 2022.
+The Investment Manager has not entered into soft commission arrangements with brokers in respect of which certain goods and services used to support investment decision making were received for the year ended 31 December 2023 (31 December 2022: None).

 17. Whistleblowing Policy